 – or so it should

-Whether you want better career opportunities, or leads to help you land more sales and clients, then LinkedIn is the place for you to be if you want to grow your network as a professional and get better opportunities.
+Whether you want better career opportunities or leads to help you land more sales and clients.
+Linkedin is the place for you to be if you’re going to grow your network as a professional and get better opportunities.

-Throughout the years I’ve received a lot of invitations to connect on LinkedIn from people I’ve never met and one thing that 98% of the invitations have in common is that they’ve all got the same impersonal message attacthed.
+Throughout the years, I’ve received a lot of invitations to connect on LinkedIn from people I’ve never met, and one thing that 98% of the requests have in common is that they’ve all got the same impersonal message attached.

 I would like to add you to my professional network on LinkedIn.

-If you want to build valuable relationships, is that the way to start things of?
+If you want to build valuable relationships, is that the way to start things?